qixin5/cocker/README.md

 ```
 1. cd bin
-2. ./cockerq -a SSFIX -m XXX -M 16000 (suppose the server is running, otherwise add " -start" in the end)
+2. ./cockerq -a SSFIX -m XXX (suppose the server is running, otherwise add " -start" in the end)

+To stop the server (other than killing it which might corrupt the index):

-3. ./cockercmd -a SSFIX -stop
+1. ./cockercmd -a SSFIX -stop
-4. Wait for a few seconds (e.g., 15s)
+2. Wait for a few seconds (e.g., 15s)

+To restart the server

-6. ./cockercmd -a SSFIX -start -M 16000
+1. ./cockercmd -a SSFIX -start -M 16000
 ```

-### Final notes

-Before you do code search, make sure you've started the server.